|

 const struct timezone *oldzone, const struct timezone *newzone);

-Argument oldzone points to a timezone object, representing the timezone that was previously applied to the date object.
-The pointer argument may be null, in which case the date object is assumed to have no previously applied timezone or Daylight Saving Time adjustments, i.e., the date object is treated as if it represents a time relative to UTC.
+[Notes]Argument newzone points to a timezone object, representing the timezone and Daylight Saving Time adjustments to apply to the date object.
+The pointer argument may be null, in which case no timezone or Daylight Saving Time adjustments are applied, i.e., the timezone object is treated as if it is equivalent to UTC.
+If the cal_type member of the date object has a value that is not supported by the implementation, the function fails.
+If the adjusted calendar date cannot be normalized into a meaningful date, the function fails.

 [Notes]

 Given a date object imbued with a specific date and time, and a timezone object for a specific timezone, that timezone object can be "applied to" the date object, which modifies the members of the date object in the appropriate fashion so that the resulting member values represent the same date and time but in the given timezone.
 Thus, applying a timezone to a date object is equivalent to shifting the original calendar date value from the UTC timezone into another timezone by adding the timezone offset.
+Once a date object has had a timezone applied to it, it remembers that particular timezone setting (by setting its cal_zone member).
+Multiple date objects can share (point to) the same timezone object, since the cal_zone member points to a const timezone object.
+The effects of applying a timezone to a date object can also be undone by calling the setcalendarzone() function on the object, applying a different (or no) timezone.
+This is equivalent to shifting a calendar date value from one particular timezone to another.
+Applying a null timezone setting to a date object essentially removes all effects of any timezone, thus making the calendar date relative to no specific timezone (making it a date relative to UTC).

 #include <stdtime.h>